A Unified Framework for High-Dimensional Analysis of M-Estimators with Decomposable Regularizers: Convergence Rates for Sparse Regression

-with probability at least $1 - \plaincon_1 \exp(-\plaincon_2 \numobs \regpar^2)$. \ecors \paragraph{Remarks:} Note that this corollary is a strict generalization of Corollary~\ref{CorLassoHard}, to which it reduces when $\qpar = 0$.
-More generally, the parameter $\qpar \in [0,1]$ controls the relative ``sparsifiability'' of $\thetastar$, with larger values corresponding to lesser sparsity.
-Naturally then, the rate slows down as $\qpar$ increases from $0$ towards $1$.
-In fact, Raskutti et al.~\cite{RasWaiYu09} show that the rates~\eqref{EqnWeakUpperBound} are minimax-optimal over the $\ell_\qpar$-balls---implying that not only are the consequences of Theorem~\ref{ThmMain} sharp for the Lasso, but more generally, no algorithm can achieve faster rates.

-\spro Since the loss function $\Loss$ is quadratic, the proof of Corollary~\ref{CorLassoHard} shows that the stated choice $\regpar = 4 \, \sqrt{\frac{ \sigma^2 \log \pdim}{\numobs}}$ is valid with probability at least $1-c \exp(-c' \numobs \regpar^2)$.
+\begin{Remarks*} Note that this corollary is a strict generalization of Corollary~\ref{CorLassoHard}, to which it reduces when $\qpar= 0$.
+More generally, the parameter $\qpar\in[0,1]$ controls the relative ``sparsifiability'' of $\param^*$, with lar\-ger values corresponding to lesser sparsity.
+Naturally then, the rate slows down as $\qpar$ increases from $0$ toward $1$.
+In fact, Raskutti et al. \cite{RasWaiYu09} show that the rates (\ref{EqnWeakUpperBound}) are minimax-optimal over the $\ell_\qpar$-balls---implying that not only are the consequences of Theorem~\ref{ThmMain} sharp for the Lasso, but, more generally, no algorithm can achieve faster rates. \end{Remarks*} \begin{pf*}{Proof of Corollary~\ref{CorLassoWeak}} Since the loss function $\Loss$ is quadratic, the proof of Corollary \ref{CorLassoHard} shows that the stated choice $\regpar= 4 \sqrt{\frac{ \sigma^2 \log\pdim}{\numobs}}$ is valid with probability at least $1-c \exp(-c' \numobs\regpar^2)$.
 Let us now show that the RSC condition holds.
-We do so via condition~\eqref{EqnGarvesh} applied to equation~\eqref{EqnConeSetWeak}.
-For a threshold $\taupar > 0$ to be chosen, define the thresholded subset
+We do so via condition (\ref{EqnGarvesh}) applied to equation (\ref{EqnConeSetWeak}).
+For a threshold $\taupar> 0$ to be chosen, define the thresholded subset